Find the Right Fit: The 6 Considerations for Choosing a Soccer Club

 Questions to consider:

-• Does the club have a playing philosophy which is mandated throughout the club?
+- Does the club have a mandated playing philosophy?
 Or does each individual coach have the freedom to instruct their players as they see fit?
 How is this set?

-• If you asked the club/coach, could they clearly define what they are trying to do and why they are trying to do it?
+- If you asked the club/coach, could they clearly define what they are trying to do and why?

-1. Speak to staff in management positions at the club(s) you are considering.
-The Director of Coaching, or in our case Phase leaders, should be able to give you all the information you require.
+- Speak to staff in management positions at the club(s) you are considering.
+The Director of Coaching, or, in our case, the Phase leaders, should be able to provide you with all the information you require.

-3. Search through the club website.
-You should be able to find most if not all relevant information from staff to club philosophy and values.
+- Search through the club website.
+You should be able to find most, if not all, relevant information from staff to club philosophy and values.

-4. Speak to current members of the club.
-Those who have been with a program will be able to let you know whether the club does what they publicly say!
+- Speak to current club members.
+Those who have been with the program will be able to let you know whether the club does what they publicly say!

-Ultimately, there will always be a degree of trial and error when choosing a club as the proof is always in the product.
-However, doing your research to find the club which will best cater to the ambitions of your player, will go a long way to ensuring you have a positive experience.
+Ultimately, there will always be a degree of trial and error when choosing a club, as the proof is always in the product.
+However, doing your research to find the club that best caters to your player’s ambitions will go a long way toward ensuring you have a positive experience.

-As stated, each individual player will have different goals and will be looking for different things.
-This isn’t an attempt to preach what your goals should be, rather highlight that there are different approaches to development and for your players’ journey to be a successful one.
+As stated, each player will have different goals and look for different things.
+This isn’t an attempt to preach what your goals should be, but rather, it’s to highlight that there are different approaches to development and that your players’ journey can be a successful one.

 Thanks a lot for sharing such a great piece of article!
 I found it a good helpful write-up with a good sound and explanation.
 Please keep sharing more updates!